OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 >Please noticed to change **bucket name**, **Your-Access-KEY** and **Your-Secret-KEY**.
 The access key and secret key is security credentials which get from eCloudvalley.

 9.2.
 After submit the SQL commend, you will see **Warnings: Load into table 'bike' completed.
 731 record(s) loaded successfully.
 0 rows affected.
-COPY executed successfully' in SQL Workbench's message.
+COPY executed successfully** in SQL Workbench's message.

 ![6.png](/images/6.png)